Wanderzest

 • Place the rolled enchiladas seam-side down in the prepared pan.

-• Pour the rest of the sauce over the top and sprinkle with the remaining cheese.
+• Pour the remaining 5 ounces of sauce over the top and sprinkle with the remaining cheese.

 • Bake uncovered for 20 minutes, or until the cheese is melted and bubbly and the enchiladas are heated through.